TedTschopp/The-Marchen-Engine/index.md

 A passive check is a special kind of ability check that doesn’t involve any die rolls by the players.
-Such a check can represent the average result for a task done repeatedly, such as searching for secret doors over and over again, or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden monster.
+Such a check can represent the average result for a task done repeatedly, such as searching for secret doors repeatedly or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden monster.

 Here’s how to determine a character’s total for a passive check: